1coderookie/Kobra2Insights/docs/firmware/fw_klipper.md

 ---

 ## Configuration
 Besides the `klipper.bin` you also need a file named `printer.cfg` which contains the specific settings for your model.
+Unfortunately I can't offer this specific file right now, but there are some to find if you search the web for it.
-Please refer to the official Klipper documentation about [configuring Klipper](https://www.klipper3d.org/Installation.html#configuring-klipper).
+If you have to set one up from scratch or if you want to adjust settings of a file you found, please refer to the official Klipper documentation about [configuring Klipper](https://www.klipper3d.org/Installation.html#configuring-klipper).

 I won't mention and explain all the settings here as you can just use the official documentation of Klipper to see what each setting means.